 Ahead of C.K.'s set, we're told that Chappelle gave him a short-but-sweet introduction, describing the comic as "somebody whose comedy I admired for his whole career" and said "a lot of you will recognize him."

 The two are longtime friends and in his Netflix comedy special Sticks & Stones, Chappelle stood up for the former Louie star.

 "Louis C.K. was a very good friend of mine before he died in that terrible masturbation accident…He didn’t do anything you can call the police for," the comedian said in his 2019 special.
 "They ruined this n—’s life, and now he’s coming back playing comedy clubs and they’re acting like if he’s able to do that that’s going to hurt women.
 What the f— is your agenda, ladies?"

 Overall, C.K.'s segment notwithstanding, our source says the two and a half hours were enjoyable.
-The standout of the night for them was Amer's 7-minute set, during which the Ramy star riffed about confusing governmental COVID-19 mandates.
+The standout of the night for them was Amer's set, during which the Ramy star riffed about confusing governmental COVID-19 mandates.
 Besides Chappelle, no one else on the lineup was announced ahead of time when attendees bought tickets online.

 Another reason for the positive experience was the lengths Chappelle and the organizers took with safety precautions in the face of the pandemic.

 Seats came in twos, and everyone was spaced out 10 feet apart.
 Not only were there hand sanitizer stations, but we're told workers were around to supervise if people actually cleaned their hands.
 Additionally, there was a temperature check station, Chappelle-branded face masks for every attendee, and employees who scanned people with security wands.
 The comics themselves did not don masks but were separated from the audience by what resembled a fence and only one person took the stage at a time.